agronaziri/citizenship-case-study/README.md

 ## Case Study Summary

 This case study examines the Austrian citizenship process using a self-collected dataset of 17 steps.
-The analysis was conducted using Excel, Python, and SQL to identify patterns in time, cost, and complexity.
-The findings show that waiting periods dominate total duration, costs are concentrated in legal and final stages, and the most difficult steps involve legal and financial requirements.
-The project demonstrates the ability to collect, clean, analyze, and communicate data-driven insights.
+The analysis was conducted using Excel, Python, and SQL to identify patterns in time, cost and complexity.
+The findings show that waiting periods dominate total duration, costs are concentrated in legal and final stages and the most difficult steps involve legal and financial requirements.
+The project demonstrates the ability to collect, clean, analyze and communicate data-driven insights.